mrkhorasani/AZ-900/README.md

 **Capital expenditure** or **capital expense** is the money an organization or corporate entity spends to buy its fixed assets, such as servers, buildings, vehicles, equipment, or land.

-**Operational expenditure** is the money an organization or corporate entity spends to maintain, or improve its fixed assets, such as hitting ventilation, electricity, human, and payroll costs.
+**Operational expenditure** is the money an organization or corporate entity spends to maintain, or improve its fixed assets, such as hitting ventilation, electricity, human and manpower, and payroll costs.